Introducing this Guide

 There are currently 199 Goenka retreat centers across the globe, including 12 in the United States: four in California, as well as one in Washington, Illinois, Wisconsin, Idaho, Texas, Georgia, Delaware and Massachusetts.

-There’s a number of teachers who don’t neatly fit into any of the above boxes.
+There are a number of teachers who don’t neatly fit into any of the above boxes.
 Most often, they’ve done extensive practice in Asia, or have latched onto specific teachers not strongly connected to the above streams.
 They may even have come through the Insight Meditation stream, but just sort of do their own thing now.

 - Shinzen Young does excellent retreats in Arizona, California and Ontario – great for those intellectually/analytically inclined who want a deep meditation experience.